-The Council is committed to fulfilling its duty to protect children and vulnerable adults to whom it provides a service, by ensuring the highest integrity of those appointed or contracted to positions of trust.
+The Council is committed to fulfilling its duty to protect children and adults with care and support needs to whom it provides a service, by ensuring the highest integrity of those appointed or contracted to positions of trust.
 Some posts will require a Disclosure and Barring Service (DBS) check and any offer of employment will be subject to a satisfactory clearance being received from DBS.